brandonbloom/brandonbloom.github.io/source/contact/index.md

 ### LinkedIn

 Please do not expect to have a discussion with me via LinkedIn.
-I'll happily accept any and all connection requests, but I can't promise I'll read them.
+I'll happily accept connection requests from anyone I've interacted with, but I can't promise I'll read messages there.
+Cold connection requests will be rejected.

 [1]: https://github.com/brandonbloom
 [2]: https://github.com/brandonbloom/brandonbloom.github.io/tree/source/source/_posts